Keith-S-Thompson/fizzbuzz-polyglot/README.md

 of packages installed.
 One minor change is needed to work in Ubuntu 12.04; that change is visible on the "ubuntu-12.04" git branch.

-Note that I don't have a B compiler; instead, I used `sed` to translate `fizzbuzz.b` to equivalent C code, which I then compile and execute.
+I don't have a B compiler.
+Instead, I use `sed` to translate `fizzbuzz.b` to equivalent C code, which I then compile and execute.
 I can't guarantee that the translation (which is *extremely* ad-hoc) is correct.

 Do not take this too seriously.